-The quality and processes unit was created to improve quality and unify processes in the clinical trials carried out by the VHIO.
+Headed by Gemma Sala, VHIO’s Quality and Processes Unit was established in 2020, in order to further improve quality and unify processes in clinical trials carried out at VHIO.

-- Cross-support common clinical trial tasks such as test scheduling, sample management, and quality and process management.
+- Cross-support and common clinical trial tasks including scheduling, sample management, and the direction of quality and processes.

-- Carry out joint work with all the teams participating in the clinical trials, detecting non-conformities and applying points of improvement from the beginning of each study.
+- Collaborate with all teams participating in our clinical trials, detecting non-conformities and making improvements from the very outset.

-- Promote prevention versus correction, and thus ensure that methodologies and improvements are established in the way of conducting clinical trials at VHIO.
+- Promote prevention versus correction to ensure that the methodologies and improvements implemented.

-- Successfully pass the audits and inspections carried out in clinical trials.
+- Successfully pass all audits and site inspections.

 - Standardize processes and generate a good flow of communication between teams, as a key operating element.

-- Carrying out periodic and predefined quality controls, related to documentation, circuits and procedures.
+- Carry out periodic and predefined quality controls relating to documentation, circuits and procedures.

-- Conducting regular training sessions to review and strengthen quality and improvement aspects.
+- Conduct regular training sessions to review and further enhance quality.